flows-network/flow-functions/README.md

 # Functions in Rust and JavaScript for flows.network

-Automate workflows with CODE!

 ![badge](https://github.com/second-state/flow-functions/workflows/build/badge.svg?style=flat-square)

+## Introduction

+This repo consists of many functions to automate your workflows across multiple SaaS with the [flows.network](https://flows.network/) platform.

+Since flows.network is programmable, you could write code to transform data between two SaaS based on your business needs as a developer.

+The flow functions could be written in Rust and JavaScript.

 ## Usage

-This repo consists of many kinds of functions to automate your workflows across multipule SaaS with the [flows.network](https://flows.network/) platform.

-To use these functions, make sure you have an account on [flows.network](https://flows.network/).
-And then, check out our [Get Started](https://docs.flows.network/docs/category/getting-started) guide!
+Please refer to our [Get Started](https://docs.flows.network/docs/category/getting-started) guide to automating workflows with the functions.

+The following table shows the usage of each package.
+Remember to select the corresponding inbound and outbound connectors on the [flows.network](https://flows.network/) platform.

 | Package Name                                                             | Inbound | Outbound | Description                                                                                                                                                                                                                                                                                                                        |
 |--------------------------------------------------------------------------| ------- | -------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|